Search Party season 4

 The fourth season of Search Party began airing on January 14, 2021 on HBO Max.
 It was the first season to be produced exclusively by the streaming service after its move from TBS.
 The showrunners are co-creators Charles Rogers and Sarah-Violet Bliss.
 The first three episodes were released on January 14, 2021, episodes 4-6 were released on January 21, and the final four episodes were released on January 28.

-The show picks up after Dory was last seen kidnapped by a superfan, Chip.
+The show picks up after Dory was last seen kidnapped by a obsessive superfan, Chip.
 He keeps her locked in his aunt's padded basement and insists her friends were a bad influence.
 Drew hides out of state working at an amusement park; Elliott is hired to become a right-wing pundit on a cable news show; and Portia portrays Dory in a film based on the murder trial.
 After they realize she is missing, the trio begins to search for Dory.

 The season received mainly positive critical reception and holds a 95% on Rotten Tomatoes.